 On Saturday 23 November 2013 ten children were shot dead.
 The youngest was nine; the oldest was nineteen.
 They fell in suburbs, hamlets and ghettos.
 None made the national news.
 Younge picked this day at random, searched for their families and tells their stories.
 What emerges is a sobering, searing, portrait of youth and guns in contemporary America.
 This is a book, which will lead the news agenda on publication and leave the reader knocked sideways by its emotional power.

-The event is produced by Tilt in partnership with the Newcastle Centre for the Literary Arts (NCLA), as part of a national spoken word talks and book tour.
+The event is produced by Tilt in partnership with Cultural Exchanges and De Montfort University as part of a national spoken word talks and book tour.